danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

 ## Exercise 4: Get the connection information

-When you create your Azure Database for MySQL Single Server, a default database named postgres is created.
 To connect to your database server, you need your full server name and admin login credentials.
 You can easily find the server name and login information on the server **Overview** page in the portal.

 **Tasks**

 1. Connect to Microsoft Azure Portal

    Open Microsoft Edge and navigate to the [Azure Portal](http://ms.portal.azure.com) to connect to Microsoft Azure Portal.
 Login with your subscriptions credential.

 1. Go to your MySQL Server